-The standard schedule for a live-in nanny and live-in nanny/housekeeper is they arrive at 6:39am Monday morning and leave Friday at 5pm, back to their own home.
-You want them to stay long-term as your children get attached.
-Everyone needs two days away from their workplace to recoup and feel a work-life balance, nannies included.
+The standard schedule for a live-in nanny and live-in nanny/housekeeper is a structured Monday through Friday.
+You may want them to stay long-term as your children get attached, but everyone needs two days away from their workplace to recoup and feel a work-life balance, nannies included.
 Another reason not to opt for the au pair option, which is seven days in your home.

 You may negotiate a lower hourly pay because you are providing room and board for your nanny full-time or through the weekdays.
 However, it’s important to keep in mind the flexible schedule your live-in nanny will have.
 Unless you are militant about on and off hours, a live-in nanny will inevitably work well over 60 hours a week.
 In some instances, because of the convenience of the nanny always being on-call, we recommend maintaining payment in line with market rate.
 Honoring the nanny’s time through structured time-off or financial earnings will be an investment in long-term satisfaction for you and your nanny.